Skip to main content

 6 Causes of Itchy Gums

-Plaque is the most common cause of itchy gums.
-It’s a mixture of bacteria and food debris that forms a sticky, colorless film on teeth.
-If plaque remains on your teeth, it will harden into tartar.
-The bacteria in plaque and tartar attack the gums, which causes inflammation and itchiness.
+Plaque buildup is a common cause of itchy gums.
+It’s a sticky, colorless film of bacteria and food debris that forms on teeth.
+If plaque stays on the teeth, it hardens into tartar.
+The bacteria in plaque and tartar irritate the gums, which drives inflammation and itching.3

 3D render of tartar and bactrail tooth plaque on teeth of lower jaw